voxpupuli/voxpupuli.github.io/docs/index.md

 * Is this a bugfix?
 Write the Pull Request Title in a way that users can easily identify if they are impacted or not
 * Does a new param map to an option in a config file of a service?
 The Parameter should accept the possible values that the service allows.
 For example 'on' and 'off'.
 Don't accept a boolean that will be converted to 'on' or 'off'
 * Is a new template added?
 The preferred language is [epp](https://puppet.com/docs/puppet/latest/lang_template_epp.html), not [erb](https://puppet.com/docs/puppet/latest/lang_template_erb.html)
 * Is a new class added?
-It should have unit tests using [rpsec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts#rspec-puppet-facts) that at least verify that the new class compiles.
+It should have unit tests using [rpsec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts#rspec-puppet-facts) that at least verify that the new class compiles
+* Files should always terminate with a newline if possible (doesn't work for example for certain templates that get concated multiple times, that would result in empty lines)